Canada imposes mandatory self-isolation for those returning

-TORONTO (AP) — Canada announced Wednesday it is imposing mandatory self-isolation for those returning to Canada under the Quarantine Act.
+TORONTO (AP) — Canada imposed mandatory self-isolation Wednesday for those returning to Canada under the Quarantine Act.

-Deputy Prime Minister Chrystia Freeland said it will begin at midnight Wednesday and the requirement will be for 14 days.
+Deputy Prime Minister Chrystia Freeland initially said the system would begin at midnight Wednesday and require 14 days of isolation.
+But several hours later, government officials said the quarantine order had been in effect for more than 12 hours already.

 “It will be a legal obligation for people entering Canada from outside Canada,” Freeland said.
 “Essential workers are excluded.”